mhmd-azeez/website/input/posts/how-orms-work.md

 And the way we have implemented, it won't have a very good performance.
 Some easy tricks to improve performance would be cache the `PropertyInfo`s for each type and reuse it, because reflection is very expensive.
 Actual ORMs much better optimized both in the c# side and in the way they generate SQL.

 The code for this article is available [on GitHub](https://github.com/encrypt0r/ORMSample).

+**Disclaimer**: The sample codes in this article are for demonstration purposes alone and should NOT be used in production environments.